It is too easy to forget that you are a good mom. You are. And here are 3 simple ways to remind yourself.

 The daily chaos of raising children can set off a bout of Mom guilt that is hard to shake.
-Jake ate four Oreos for breakfast and thinks he is the newest star of WWE while Sofia refuses to brush her teeth and you still have a pile of laundry that isn’t going to wash itself.
+Jake ate four Oreos for breakfast and thinks he is the newest star of WWE while Sofia refuses to brush her hair and you still have a pile of laundry that isn’t going to wash itself.
 And it’s all your fault.

 I’m not a bad Mom.
-I love my kids and I take care of them; that’s about it on the requirements for a good parent.
+I love my kids and I take good care of them; that’s about it on the requirements for a good parent.
 Everything else is just details.
 I am a good Mom.
 Sometimes I just forget.

-Let’s get your head straight with three ways to remind yourself- right now- that YOU ARE A GOOD MOM!
+Three ways to remind yourself- right now- that YOU ARE A GOOD MOM!

 3 Simple Ways to Remind Yourself You are a Good Mom

 I forgot about that time we made Moon Dough, or when I put bubbles in the water table (that was so fun!), or that time I made up a squirt gun game so the little kids could play too.
 Hmm, I guess I do have fun with them.
-You are a good Mom. (repeat to yourself: I am a good Mom!)
+I guess I am a good Mom. (repeat to yourself: I am a good Mom!)

 I bet at some point you have dressed, undressed, and redressed Barbie more times than you have changed your own clothes in a week.
-Remember that time you let Annie win Candy Land and she danced around the room?
+Remember that time you let your daughter win Candy Land and she danced around the room?
 You are a good Mom. (repeat to yourself: I am a good Mom!)

 And those big gaps in the Baby Book where you didn’t record a weight or a first tooth?
 Those are the parts of the book you should be most proud of: those are the times when you were too busy taking care of or playing with your baby and didn’t have time to write in the book.
 You are a good Mom. (repeat to yourself: I am a good Mom!
 I always have been and I always will be).

 You struggled through that first night.
 You went without sleep for three straight months.
 You mastered breastfeeding- or you didn’t.
 You bathed him and fed him and clothed him.
 You missed showers and meals.
 You traded in your wine glass for a sippy cup.
 You worried about every sniffle and cough.

-SO the next time Mom guilt or self doubt starts to creep into your head, remind yourself of all the amazing times you’ve had and all the care you have taken of your healthy, beautiful children.
+SO the next time Mom guilt or self-doubt starts to creep into your head, remind yourself of all the amazing times you’ve had and all the care you have taken of your healthy, beautiful children.
 We all have a bad moment, a bad day- but those do NOT define us as mothers or as human beings.
 You are a good Mom.
 Now go hug your kids…

 Struggling with yelling?
 Want to yell less and love more?
 Start here: Mommy’s Sorry She Yelled